OTC Pain Medicines and Their Risks

 also cause nausea and constipation.

-it.
 This can put your baby at risk for overdosing on codeine.
 Talk with your healthcare

 provider before using an OTC that has codeine in it.